-The shadow warriors of medieval Japan, reputedly possessed of all manner of mysterious powers including invisibility and intangibility.
+The shadow warriors of medieval Japan, reputedly possessed of all manner of mysterious powers known as ninjutsu, including invisibility and intangibility.
 Able to infiltrate even the most heavily guarded fortress without being detected.
 If they are caught, they may trick their pursuers by mysteriously swapping places with a log.
 They may be portrayed as cutting down any opposition superhumanly swiftly.
 Traditionally dressed in black bodysuits with black masks or veils to hide their faces (or sometimes in white).
 They are the ultimate spies and assassins, gifted with their own deadly magic and martial arts.
-Born in hidden villages, they are trained from birth to obey an alternative code of honor to bushido; to show no pain, feel no emotion, and remain loyal to their clans under pain of death - or the third code of getting as much money as possible.
+Born in hidden villages, they are trained from birth to obey nindo, an alternative code of honor to bushido; to show no pain, feel no emotion, and remain loyal to their clans under pain of death - or the third code of getting as much money as possible.

 Or so popular legend has it.
 While ninjas did indeed exist, their reputation for invisibility and infiltration more likely stemmed from their willingness to dress as members of a lower social class when no one else in Japan would consider doing such a thing.
 Their "invisibility" was part psychological in cause — by dressing as a peasant, they were ignored and dismissed, or never even noticed at all, by the upper classes, a useful thing despite the oft fierce travel restrictions on the lower classes.
 Superior knowledge of survival skills, a lot of actual stealth, poisons, assassination techniques and unorthodox tactics (added to the fact that the ninjas actively encouraged the spread of rumors of their magical abilities) were the most important though.
-A popular myth states that ninjas came from lower classes (at least compared to the samurai) and they were often hired to do the dirty deeds honorable samurai would not do, but in reality ninjas were usually samurai, or in some rare cases, mercenaries who work for the samurai.
+A popular myth states that ninjas came from lower classes (at least compared to the samurai) and they were often hired to do the dirty deeds honorable samurai would not do, but in reality ninjas were usually samurai, or in some rare cases, mercenaries who work for samurai.
 Ninjas were mainly used for espionage and sabotage, and sometimes assassination.